Paul Huff Parkway: Later history

 In 1991, the Bradley Square Mall opened along the parkway, and much commercial development took place from the late 1990s to the mid-2000s.
 These included several strip malls including the Hickory Grove Shopping Center as well as such stores as Lowe's and The Home Depot, and several restaurants and hotels.
 This resulted in a rapid increase in congestion and crashes, prompting some residents to oppose additional developments on the parkway.
 Development also resulted in the parkway becoming the top source of sales tax revenue in the county.
 From December 2003 to January 2004, traffic lights were installed at the intersections with the I-75 ramps.
 An additional signal was installed in July 2004 at the intersection of Freedom Parkway, which was constructed to serve the new Home Depot.
 In 2015, a short extension of the road was constructed west of SR 60.
 In December of that year, the first traffic light in Cleveland with a flashing yellow arrow was installed at the intersection between the parkway and SR 60.
 The speed limit was reduced from 50 to 45 mph in early 2016, and that same year, city officials began debating proposed safety improvements to the parkway.

 The parkway saw additional growth in commercial development in the early 2010s and from the late 2010s to the early 2020s.
 These developments resulted in additional traffic congestion and hazards on the parkway, and further criticisms from motorists.
 By 2018, the crash rate on parts of the parkway was five times greater than that of the area, prompting the city to begin preliminary plans for safety improvements to the corridor.
 In October 2019, the first blank-out sign in Cleveland, which restricts right turns on red when illuminated, was installed at the intersection of Paul Huff Parkway and Peerless Road.
-On October 14, 2021, TDOT broke ground on a widening project on the connecting section of SR 60, which will include the construction of additional turn lanes at the intersection with the parkway.
+On October 14, 2021, TDOT broke ground on a widening project on the connecting section of SR 60, which included the construction of additional turn lanes at the intersection with the parkway.
+The project was dedicated and declared substantially finished on July 15, 2025, with final work completed over the following weeks.
 In early 2022, the city announced that a total of nine improvement projects were planned for the parkway.
 The first project, which took place from June 2022 to November 2023, expanded the Mouse Creek Road intersection by adding turn lanes to both routes and through lanes to the latter road.
-The next project, which began in January 2024 and is expected to be complete eight months later, includes improvements to both intersections with the I-75 ramps.
-Additional projects will include improvements to the intersections with Peerless Road and Frontage Road/Adkisson Drive, and the section between the latter intersection and I-75.
+The next project, which began in January 2024 and was mostly completed by the end of the year, improved the intersection with the I-75 southbound ramps, including additional turn lanes.
+This project and the next one, the addition and extension of turn lanes at the Peerless Road intersection, were completed during a resurfacing project of the corridor in May and June 2025.
+Additional projects will include improvements to the intersection with Frontage Road/Adkisson Drive, and the section between the latter intersection and I-75.